 (e) to protect children from exploitation in employment.

-[Section 6 amended by No. 19 of 2007 s.
+[Section 6 amended: No. 19 of 2007 s.
 64; No. 23 of 2015 s.
 5.]

 Division 2 — General principles relating to children

 7. Best interests of child are paramount consideration

 In performing a function or exercising a power under this Act in relation to a child, a person, the Court or the State Administrative Tribunal must regard the best interests of the child as the paramount consideration.